xARSENICx/jpc-ii-editorial/README.md

 # JPC-II Editorial
 This is the official editorial for AASF JPC-II.

-Also, fill this [feeddback form](https://docs.google.com/forms/d/1mXVzhE-fpYPaaFesd5x3FtqLi2xFhu-a5m1hai96Das/edit) form to let me know about your experience at the end of this tutorial.
+Also, fill this [feedback form](https://forms.gle/g5hBL71arjBGFwQq6) form to let me know about your experience, at the end of this tutorial.
 I am eager to hear from you.

 ### Problem Author and Editorialist: [Ayush Sah](https://www.linkedin.com/in/ay-ew-sh/)